jackBrioschi/integration.Qlikv2/README.md

   <img src="src/img/MashupMultiTenant.png" title="hover text" align="center"/>
 </p>

 The application id will also change!
-Take a look to the URL of the application or click on ... of the application thumbtail, then *Details* to get access to the app metadat including the AppId.
+Take a look to the URL of the application or click on ... of the application thumbtail, then *Details* to get access to the app metadata including the AppId.
 As in Qlik Sense Client-Managed, objectId should stay similar.
+You also can get the AppId from the metadata by REST API.
+Retrieve the AppId when you create the applicaiton or explore your [Spaces]([https://qlik.dev/apis/rest/items](https://qlik.dev/apis/rest/spaces) and [Items](https://qlik.dev/apis/rest/items) to reach the right application

 - *Ouch!
 I was used to developping with the Dev-Hub!?*